viamrobotics/docs/docs/fleet/configure-a-fleet.md

 If you attempt to delete a fragment that is currently deployed to a machine, you will receive an error message advising that the fragment is in use, but you can still delete the fragment if desired.
 You can see the number of machines using your fragment from the [fragments page](https://app.viam.com/fragments) in the Viam app.

-Fragments are private to each organization by default (except for the `viam-dev` organization).
+Fragments are private to each organization by default.
 If you would like to make your fragment available to users outside your organization, please reach out to us to request that we make your fragment public.
 You must be an [organization owner](/fleet/rbac/#permissions) in order to create fragments.